thirraz/the-wild-oasis/application-plannning/app-features-and-requirements.md

 ## Bookings

--  app needs a table view with all bookings, showing arrival and departure dates, status, and paid amount, as well as cabin and guest data
+-  (DONE) app needs a table view with all bookings, showing arrival and departure dates, status, and paid amount, as well as cabin and guest data

--  The booking status can be "unconfirmed" (booked but not yet checked in), "checkedin", or "checked out".
+-  (DONE) The booking status can be "unconfirmed" (booked but not yet checked in), "checkedin", or "checked out".
 The table should be filterable by this important status

--  Other boooking data includes: number of guests, number of nights, guests observations, wheter they booked breakfast, breakfast price
+-  (DONE) Other boooking data includes: number of guests, number of nights, guests observations, wheter they booked breakfast, breakfast price

 ## Check In / Out

--  Users should be able to delete, check in, or check out a booking as the guest arrives (no editing necessary for now)
+-  (DONE) Users should be able to delete, check in, or check out a booking as the guest arrives (no editing necessary for now)

--  Bookings may not have been paid yet on guest arrival.
+-  (DONE) Bookings may not have been paid yet on guest arrival.
 Therefore, on check in, users need to accept payment (outside the app), and then confirm that payment has been received (inside the app)

--  On check in, the guest should have the ability to add breakfast for the entire stay, if they hadn't already
+-  (DONE) On check in, the guest should have the ability to add breakfast for the entire stay, if they hadn't already

 ## Guests

--  Guest data should contain: full name, email, national ID, nationality, and a country flag for easy identification
+-  (DONE) Guest data should contain: full name, email, national ID, nationality, and a country flag for easy identification

 ## Dashboard